Supporting our community

 - You can speak to any Mental Health First Aider in the College.

-- Esther Perea is a Mental Health First Aider in the EEE Department.
+- Esther Perea and Kate Farrar are Mental Health First Aiders in the EEE Department.

 The College encourages a healthy work-life balance and helps support this with flexible working arrangements which give a degree of flexibility on how long, where, and at what times staff can work.